'With what army?' — What you said about SA's potential involvement in the Russia and Ukraine conflict

 "SA can't even ease tensions between Uber drivers and taxis.
 So they must just sit down," said Mamello Metsing.

 "The SANDF is in a poor state.
-The best we can do is send over some KZN looters," joked Priyaam Moodley
+The best we can do is send over some KZN looters," said Priyaam Moodley

 Warren Pound Siobo said: "Blue ticking them is the smartest most logical thing to do.
 I mean, we as a community can't even defeat a bottle of Russian Bear.
 What will you do to the huge highly trained special weapon, feared by America and Europe, Russian military?"